xsuite/xboinc/README.md

 "If you're developing or porting a BOINC application, you need only the API: "
 ```
 ./configure --disable-server --disable-client --disable-manager --disable-gui
+# This one takes very long
 ```
 and then
 ```
 make
+# This also takes quite long
 ```